particle-iot/docs/src/content/reference/datasheets/b-series/b404-b402-datasheet.md

 - Note that a hold-down screw is required because the M.2 connector does not have integrated locks and the SoM will pop up if not attached to the base board.

+- The screw should be connected to the ground plane on your base board.

 ### Design considerations

 We strongly recommend against placing components under the SOM board because there is not enough height.